Claims (Dispute Resolution)

 If Michael is not in the office, you may leave him a voicemail.
 Voice mails on the cell phone are checked periodically on the weekends.

-You can mail, fax or email it to the LCB office.
+You can mail, fax or email the paper version to the LCB office.

 Email the information